peteroupc/html3dutil/doc/H3DU.Math.md

  <a name='H3DU.Math.mat4rotated'></a>
 ### (static) H3DU.Math.mat4rotated(angle, v, vy, vz)

-Returns a 4x4 matrix representing a rotation transformation given in the form of a rotation angle and an <a href="tutorial-glmath.md">axis of rotation</a>.
+Returns a 4x4 matrix representing a rotation transformation that rotates vectors by the given rotation angle and around the given <a href="tutorial-glmath.md">axis of rotation</a>.

 #### Parameters